• Skip to primary navigation

 If you have a child with cerebral palsy and disabilities, there are two main types of lawsuits you may need to consider filing:

 1. A Medical Malpractice Lawsuit.
-The purpose of a medical malpractice lawsuit is to hold responsible medical professionals who caused or contributed to patient harm by failing to provide an adequate standard of care.
-You might want to file this lawsuit if you believe your child would not have been disabled if it weren’t for mistakes made by doctors, nurses, or hospitals involved in your care.
+The purpose of a medical malpractice lawsuit is to hold medical professionals responsible for causing or contributing to patient harm by failing to provide an adequate standard of care.
+You might want to file this lawsuit if you believe your child would not have been disabled if it weren’t for mistakes made by doctors, nurses, or hospitals.
+For example, if you didn’t get a timely C-section or if your doctor used too much force with forceps, these could be considered malpractice.

 2. A Disability Rights or Discrimination Complaint.
-Both state and federal laws protect the disabled from discrimination and ensure access and opportunities in housing, education, and public spaces.[1]
-If your child is being denied these rights or is discriminated against in some way, you may file a complaint and, ultimately, a lawsuit if the complaint does not get resolved.
+Both state and federal laws protect people with disabilities from discrimination and ensure access and opportunities in housing, education, and public spaces.[1]
+If your child is being denied these rights or discriminated against in some way, you may file a complaint and, ultimately, a lawsuit if the complaint is not resolved.

 Begin within the Statute of Limitations